 The Compensation Committee established Performance Measures for the 2023-2025 PSU awards in February 2023 which are substantially consistent with prior years.
 Company Performance Measures are weighted 75% on adjusted EPS and 25% on TSR relative to the KRX.
 The Compensation Committee believes these Performance Measures support the achievement of our long-term strategic and financial objectives and create an incentive for our NEOs to deliver stockholder value.
 At the end of the three-year period, Company Performance for adjusted EPS will be compared to the three-year adjusted EPS.
-At the end of the three-year period, Company Performance for adjusted EPS will be compared to the three-year adjusted EPS.
-At the end of the three-year period, Company performance into the appropriate quartile of KRX relative performance.
+At the end of the three-year period, Company performance for TSR will be categorized into the appropriate quartile of KRX relative performance.
 Performance under both measures will be used to determine the payout level, subject to weighting outlined above, which can vary between 50% of target for threshold performance and 150% of target for maximum performance.
 No shares will vest if Company performance is less than the threshold level of performance.
 Linear interpolation will be used for performance between levels.